Full-Precision and Ternarised Neural Networks with Tunnel-Diode Activation Functions: Computing and Physics Perspectives: Abstract

 \section{Abstract}

-The mathematical complexity and high dimensionality of neural networks hinder the training and deployment of machine learning (ML) systems while also requiring substantial computational resources.
-This fundamental limitation drives ML research, particularly in the exploration of alternative neural network architectures that integrate novel building blocks, such as advanced activation functions.
-Tunnel diodes are well-known electronic components that utilise the physical effect of quantum tunnelling (QT).
-Here, we propose using the current–voltage characteristic of a tunnel diode as a novel, physics-based activation function for neural networks.
-We demonstrate that the tunnel-diode activation function (TDAF) outperforms traditional activation functions in terms of accuracy and loss during both training and evaluation.
-We also highlight its potential for implementation in electronic circuits suited to developing neuromorphic, quantum-inspired AI systems capable of operating in environments not suitable for qubit-based quantum computing hardware.
+The mathematical complexity and high dimensionality of neural networks slow both training and deployment, demanding heavy computational resources.
+This has driven the search for alternative architectures built from novel components, including new activation functions.
+Taking a different approach from state-of-the-art neural and neuromorphic computational systems, we employ the current–voltage characteristic of a tunnel diode as a quantum physics-based activation function for deep networks.
+This tunnel-diode activation function (TDAF) outperforms standard activations in deep architectures, delivering lower loss and higher accuracy in both training and evaluation.
+We also highlight its promise for implementation in electronic hardware aimed at neuromorphic, ternarised and energy efficient AI systems.
+Speaking broadly, our work lays a solid foundation for a new bridge between machine learning, semiconductor electronics and quantum physics---bringing together quantum tunnelling, a phenomenon recognised in six Nobel Prizes (including the 2025 award), and contemporary AI research.